Veterinary Dentistry & Dental Surgery

-At our veterinary hospital, we provide complete dental care, from the basics such as cleanings and polishing, to surgeries and x-rays for Sechelt pets.
+At our veterinary hospital, we provide dental care, from the basics such as cleanings and polishing to surgeries and x-rays for Sechelt pets.

 We also make a point of providing dental health education to pet owners about home dental care for their pets.

 We know that finding out your pet requires dental surgery can be an overwhelming experience.
-We work to ensure that this process is as stress-free as possible for both you and your pet.
+We try to ensure that this process is as stress-free as possible for both you and your pet.

 We offer jaw fracture repair surgeries, tooth extractions, and gum disease treatment for dogs and cats.